Mikey Bustos

-Michael John Yadan Tumanguil Pestano Tilapia Bustos III (born June 23, 1981) known professionally as Mikey Bustos, is a Filipino-Canadian YouTuber, vlogger, actor, singer, and comedian who has appeared on the reality television show Canadian Idol.
+Michael John Yadan Tumanguil Pestano Bustos (born June 23, 1981) known professionally as Mikey Bustos, is a Filipino-Canadian YouTuber, vlogger, actor, singer, and comedian who has appeared on the reality television show Canadian Idol.
 He also runs the YouTube channel AntsCanada, which specializes in ant-keeping.

 Early life

-Michael John Yadan Tumanguil Pestano Tilapia Bustos III was born on June 23, 1981, in Weston, a neighborhood of Toronto, Ontario.
+Michael John Yadan Tumanguil Pestano Bustos was born on June 23, 1981, in Weston, a neighborhood of Toronto, Ontario.
 He attended St. Michael's College School in Toronto and worked as a temp at the Bank of Montreal.

 Canadian Idol

 Bustos placed seventh runner-up in the finals of first season of Canadian Idol in August 2003, despite Chart magazine's prediction: "If we were to lay our bets today, ChartAttack’s money would be on Toronto contestant Mikey Bustos, a slightly strange-looking young man with a shaved head and the voice of an angel."

 Bustos recorded with BMG Music Canada and ViK.
 Recordings for the Canadian Idol compilation album, which was certified gold on the Soundscan Billboard charts on second day of release, and ranked in the Top 5 best selling Canadian albums in its debut week, selling over 60,000 units nationwide.